-Stage two of the process will be completed within 15 school days.
-Where the situation is recognised as complex, and it is deemed to be unable to be resolved within this timescale, the person managing the complaint will contact the complainant to inform them of the revised target date via a written notification.
+Stage two of the process will be completed within 15 school working days.
+Where the situation is recognised as complex, and it is deemed to be unable to be resolved within this timescale, the person managing the complaint will contact the complainant via a written notification to inform them of the revised target date.